prettier/plugin-ruby/README.md

 Install the dependencies by running `yarn` in the root of the repository.
 You can then pretty print a ruby source file by running `yarn print [PATH]`.

+## Options

+Below are the options (from [`src/index.js`](src/index.js) that `prettier-ruby` currently supports:

+* `inlineConditionals` - When it fits on one line, allow if and unless statements to use the modifier form.
+* `inlineLoops` - When it fits on one line, allow while and until statements to use the modifier form.
+* `preferSingleQuotes` - When double quotes are not necessary for interpolation, prefer the use of single quotes for string literals.

-## Status
+## Known limitations

-There are a lot of node types to support still, as well as tests to write for each.
-Below is the list of types and their current status.
+There are still a couple of node types to support, listed below.
+Additionally, `prettier-ruby` is still dropping comments because the `ripperjs` package doesn't yet have support for them.

-### Incomplete:

 - [ ] BEGIN
 - [ ] END